kushaldas/verybad/README.md

 # Very Bad Web application

-This is an example web application written in Rust.
+This is an example web application written in Rust, which contains a lot of security issues.
 Do not run this in any network connected system, and use it only in VMs to learn about security implications of bad code.